cognibit/Text-Normalization-Demo/README.md

 **Follow these steps for a demonstration:**

 1. Clone the repo
-2. Download and extract required data.
+2. Download and extract the required data.
 ```
 $ sh setup.sh
 ```